 1926: Studies painting under André Lhote.
 Takes his first photographs.

 1930: Spends almost one year in the Ivory Coast.

 1931: Discovers a photograph by Martin Munkácsi in the arts magazine Arts et Métiers Graphiques and decides to focus on photography.

 First Photographic Experiments

-1932: Buys his first Leica and travels accross Europe with his friends Leonor Fini and Pieyre de Mandiargues.
+1931-32: Buys his first Leica in Paris and travels across Europe with his friends Leonor Fini and Pieyre de Mandiargues.
 First publications in Voilà and Photographies.

 1933: First exhibition at the Julien Levy Gallery, New York.
 His photographs are subsequently shown at the Ateneo Club in Madrid.